 5. Best Flea Markets in Florida: Webster Westside Flea Market

 Webster Westside Flea Market has been running for over 50 years and is thought to be Florida’s oldest flea.
 It is a large, open-air market that is open all year round, come rain or shine.

 As well as the typical flea market fare, Webster Westside Flea Market also showcases plenty of fresh food, bakery items, pet supplies, flowers, and two restaurants so shoppers can keep energized all day.
-There are as well boutique items, jewelry collections, musical instruments, furniture and a selection of electronics, both new and old.
+There are as well boutique items, jewellery collections, musical instruments, furniture and a selection of electronics, both new and old.
 This list is by no means exhaustive though, and with so many goods on offer, it is impossible to list them all!

-Webster flea market is especially known for great deals on quality antiques and collectibles and is a primary source for the old and unique in Florida.
+Webster flea market is especially known for great deals on quality antiques and collectables and is a primary source for the old and unique in Florida.
 It is certainly a market for serious collectors, as well as casual thrift shoppers.

 Where: 516 NW 3rd Street, Webster, FL 33597

 When: October – April: Monday 5:00 – 15:00.
 May – September: 6:00 – 14:00

 6. Best Flea Markets in Florida: Fleamasters Flea Market